How To Safely Freeze Kefir Grains For Later Use

 The room temperature should be between 65-75°F (18-25°C).
 Remember that temperature does play a factor: if it is too warm, the fermentation will occur much faster, possibly within 12 -18 hours if it is colder than it can take up to 48 hours.

 If the first batch does not taste right, drain and dump the kefir liquid and start a new batch with the grains.
 A healthy kefir grain will produce the kefir liquid within 24 hours.

 How Do You Know the Kefir is Ready

 The kefir is ready when it starts to clump and resembles cottage cheese or rice pudding. it will also produce a clean sour odor that may be slightly yeasty.

 At this stage, strain the liquid into a container for drinking and then refrigerate it.
 You can drink the kefir plain or mix it with some berries for fruity-flavored kefir.
 Try my delicious banana Kefir smoothie recipe.

 After the grains have been stored for some time, they usually need some time to reactivate before you start using them again.
-To re-use the kefir grains; add them back into the glass jar with another 2 cups of fresh milk to start the fermentation process all over again.
+To re-use the kefir grains, add them to the glass jar with another 2 cups of fresh milk to start the fermentation process.

 It could take 2-3 tries or several weeks before the kefir grains are back to producing deliciously flavored kefir.

 If you are taking a break from kefir or just have a surplus of kefir grains you want to store, then these steps will help you freeze the grains successfully.
-With proper care and storage of the grains, you will be able to wake up the grains successfully right away and continue making kefir as before.
+With proper care and storage of the grains, you can wake up the grains successfully right away and continue making kefir as before.

 You can always share them with your friends and family and spread the joys of this healthy probiotic food.